MICHIGAN COINS FOR

 |||||||

-LAKE HURON
+LAKE HURON COAST |

 |||||||

-LUMBERMAN’S MONUMENT Oscoda, Michigan Complete
+MONUMENT Oscoda,

-set of 3 from this monument deep in the Huron-Manistee National Forest.
+from this monument deep in the Huron-Manistee National Forest.
 Designs: monument; River Road Scenic Byway;

 Huron-Manistee National Forest.
 We

 have these in copper as well as bimetal coins from Ecuador.
-This
+This machine was

-on bimetal Ecuador 100 sucres.
-Gives a
+Ecuador 100 sucres.
+Gives a fuller

-fuller roll than pennies. |
+roll than pennies. |

-GREAT LAKES MARITIME HERITAGE CENTER Alpena, Michigan A
+LAKES MARITIME HERITAGE CENTER Alpena,

-single coin from the machine at the museum.
+the machine at the museum.
+This was

-This was unavailable during the pandemic but restrictions lifted
+unavailable during the pandemic but restrictions lifted recently.
+Both sides shown.
+Rolled on bimetal

-on bimetal Ecuador 100 sucres.
-Gives a
+Ecuador 100 sucres.
+Gives a fuller

-fuller roll than pennies. |
+roll than pennies. |

 |